bradietilley/pest-stories/README.md

     Story::make()->scenario('b')->cannot(), // same as ->can(false)
 ])
 ```

+_In some scenarios you may wish to avoid `cannot` entirely and instead you may solely use the `can` expectation with your own custom logic that performs its own can/cannot logic._

 Inheritance is supported.
 You may specify `->can()` or `->cannot()` on any story object, including the parent or grandparent level.
 Each child story will inherit the can/cannot from the parents.